TheHungrySomeone/Number-Guess/README.md

 # Number-Guess Game
 This is a very simple number guessing game writen in bash.
-It asks for a nickname, asks you to guess a number, tells you if you're number is too high or to low, and tells you that you won.
+It asks for a nickname, asks you to guess a number, tells you if you're number is too high or to low, and tells you how many guesses you took.
+You lose if you take 18 guesses.
 ## Dependencies
 * Bash